-At September 30, 2006, 58.6% of the RMI's \$150.7 million of total assets were funded with debt or other obligations.
-This is a near satisfactory financial indicator and indicates that for each dollar of assets the RMI owns, it owes 58.6 cents of that dollar to others.
-This ratio is a large improvement of the prior year due to the restatement of capital asset book values in 2006.
+At September 30, 2007, 54.8% of the RMI's \$170.4 million of total assets were funded with debt or other obligations.
+This is a near satisfactory financial indicator and indicates that for each dollar of assets the RMI owns, it owes 54.8 cents of that dollar to others.
+This ratio is a continued improvement from the ratios of prior periods.